tetra-1/Resizer-WindowerV4/README.md

 4) In game, open the console (Insert key by default) and type `lua load resizer`
 5) Type 'resizer' and then the size you wish to be.
 Example: `resizer small`
 6) Your new size won't be seen until your model is updated.
 Try changing zones, your equipment, or your job.
 (It might take a couple equipment swaps for the change to stick.)
 7) After the first time you change your size, your character's model will be updated automatically on every zone transition and player update (equipment changes and job changes as far as I know).
 Settings are saved too, so you should only need to run the command once.
-Set it and forget it.
 8) To make Windower load Resizer automatically on startup, add the `lua load resizer` command to the `Windower/scripts/init.txt` file.

 ## Commands